 To jump on the buzz surrounding the latest Star Wars film, we created murals of famous characters, such as Darth Vader and Yoda, using Post-it notes in order to inspire office creativity using stationery.
 Promoted to the right websites, the team knew that this campaign could get picked up in multiple countries, as the content was universally appealing.
 However, we still conducted localized outreach in each country to ensure that our approach was tailored, therefore increasing the chances of the story getting picked up.

-This resulted in over 250 pieces of coverage, and 171 links to Viking’s different country websites, illustrating that you can create universal content and increase brand awareness globally.
+This resulted in over 252 pieces of coverage, and 171 links to Viking’s different country websites, illustrating that you can create universal content and increase brand awareness globally.
 Content which possesses a universal appeal is highly desirable as it enables you to grow visibility and awareness across borders with the same brand voice and enables you to integrate your resources and plans.
+The campaign also led to Viking achieving first-page listings on Google for ‘post it note’ search terms.

 First blog on the US site is all about California: